xaymup/xaymup.github.io/_posts/2024-7-21-how-one-bad-team-leader-can-bring-down-a-companys-success.md

 ---
 layout: post
-title: How One Wrong Team Leader Can Bring Down a Company's Success
+title: How One Bad Team Leader Can Bring Down a Company's Success
 ---
 Landing a dream job is a significant achievement in any career.
 For a time, I was fortunate enough to experience this, thriving and motivated in a role that seemed perfect.
 However, everything changed with the arrival of a new leader for my team, whose leadership style drastically altered the work environment.